Rally Pyramid: History

 Groups A, B and N were introduced in 1982 to replace the numbered groups in existence.
-Each had 4 classes based on engine capacity which was corrected by x1.7 when a turbo or supercharger was used.
+Each had 4 classes based on engine capacity which was corrected by x1.4 when a turbo or supercharger was used.
 N1 to N4, A5 to A8 and B9 to B12 were each based on less than 1400cc, 1401-1600cc, 1601-2000cc and greater than 2000cc respectively.
-Group B were banned from the WRC in 1986 on safety grounds, with the planned introduction of Group S abandoned.
-From 1987 Group A and Group N were permitted in the WRC, with a new Production Cup introduced solely for the often lower performance Group N cars.
+Group B were banned from the WRC in 1986 on safety grounds, with the planned introduction of Group S abandoned, and the correction factor for turbocharged engines was increased to x1.7.
+From 1987, only Group A and Group N were permitted in the WRC, with a new Production Cup introduced solely for the often lower performance Group N cars.
 The cup was later renamed to the Production World Rally Championship.

 The World Rally Car formula was introduced in 1997 for use at World Rally Championship level and not in championships elsewhere.
-The formula was to level the competition in the manufacturers championship by replacing the many different forms of car permitted by Group A. Two-wheel drive Group A kit cars, used in the 2-litre Cup from 1993 to 1999, could often outpace the four-wheel drive World Rally Cars, including winning two rallies outright.
+The formula was to level the competition in the manufacturers championship by replacing the many different forms of car permitted by Group A. Two-wheel drive Group A kit cars, used in the 2-litre Cup from 1993 to 1999, could often outpace the four-wheel drive World Rally Cars in asphalt stages, including winning two rallies outright.
 The relaxed rules in the kit car category also resulted in unfair competition and high development costs with some manufacturers using it to promote their two-wheel drive models instead of entering the main WRC manufacturer class.
 This resulted in the ending of the cup.

 In the 2000s, Super 2000 (S2000) and Super 1600 (S1600) cars became popular across motorsport and were also accepted into rallying as replacements for the kit-cars.
 The FIA introduced a new Junior World Rally Championship in 2001 solely for the Super 1600 cars.
 In 2010 a new SWRC championship was introduced for the S2000 cars which were in between Group N and the World Rally Car in terms of performance.

 Group R was created to replace Groups A and N and was specifically for rally cars.
 It had 5 basic classes but not all were equally successful.
 The two wheel drive classes (R1, R2 and R3) arrived in 2008, 5 years before the four wheel drive classes (R4 and R5) and each had their regulations changed over time.
 At first R1, R2 and R3 (and sub-classes) were split between N and A sporting classes which did not fit the ethos of Group R being a replacement for those Groups.
 R3 cars, though not hugely unsuccessful, were often overlooked after R2 presumably because a driver was looking to progress to four wheel drive, or R1 and R2 were overlooked if a driver went straight to R3 which was the case when Citroën ran JWRC.